-Sohu also engages in the others business, which includes sub-licensing of purchased video content to third parties, paid subscription services and interactive broadcasting services.
-Revenues generated by Sohu from the others business are classified as others revenues in the Sohu Group's consolidated statements of comprehensive income.
+Sohu also engages in other business, which includes the filming business, interactive broadcasting services, paid subscription services, and sub-licensing of purchased video content to third parties.
+Revenues generated by Sohu from other business are classified as other revenues in the Sohu Group's consolidated statements of comprehensive income.